ATAC-Seq Services

 Sample Types

-Active Motif’s services will generate ATAC-Seq data from as little as 50,000 cells or 20 mg of tissue, from the following sample types:
+Active Motif’s services will generate ATAC-Seq data from the following sample types:

 1. Human and animal tissues (including xenografts and human biopsies)